rudolfolah/ansible-role-letsencryptssl/README.md

 letsencryptssl
 =========

-Sets up certbot and creates a certificate for a domain.
+Ansible role for setting up certbot and creating a certificate for a domain.

 Requirements
 ------------

-The `snap` community role is required:
+To use this role, you need to install the `snap` community role.
+You can install it using the following command:

 ```shell
 ansible-galaxy collection install community.general